StasKnjazev/gtav-server/README.md

 # gtav-server

-Version (on build-extensions from leonardossh): 0.002.029
+Version (on build-extensions from leonardossh): 0.002.071

+p.s Sorry for bad layout